 In 1942, CFRC's commercial partnership with The Whig was dissolved.
-CFRC's transmission power from campus was limited to only 100 watts and that, plus Queen's resistance to patent medicine advertising on the station, created too much strain for the business co-operation to continue.
+CFRC's transmission power from campus was limited to only 100 watts and that, plus Queen's University's resistance to patent medicine advertising on the station, created too much strain for the business co-operation to continue.
 The Kingston Whig-Standard debuted its own commercial radio station, CKWS, on August 31.
 CFRC's broadcasting stopped, and radio at Queen's was once again relegated to an experimental project of the Electrical Engineering Department for the next three years.

 Queen's Radio's fortunes turned around once again in 1945, thanks to a proposal for a joint venture with the CBC for training returned soldiers and others as broadcasters.
 During the first organizational meeting in 1944, the CBC told Prof. William Angus of the Drama Department that CFRC would need recording and playback equipment and would have to upgrade the studio facilities for their Summer Radio Institute.
 In those days, instantaneous reference recordings (for airchecks and production) were cut with a stylus into a soft acetate material coating an aluminium or glass disc.

-Dr. W.E McNeill placed the order for a Presto Y-4 Acetate Cutter in April, 1945, but the purchase had to be approved by the War Production Board in Washington, D.C., and the recorder did not arrive until some time in December, 1945.
+Dr. W.E McNeill placed the order for a Presto Y-4 Acetate Cutter in April, 1945, but the purchase had to be approved by the War Production Board in Washington, D.C., and the recorder did not arrive until some time in December 1945.
 In the meantime, the CBC lent the Summer Radio Institute one of their Presto K-8 recorders, from the Quebec City studios.
 Several airchecks made at the various Summer Radio Institute sessions between 1945 and 1948 still exist.
-Queen's Drama Guild wanted to try broadcasting so, on October 31, 1945, they aired an adaptation by Prof. William Angus of Ellis Parker Butler's short story "Pigs Is Pigs", followed by many other radio dramas.
+The Queen's Drama Guild also wanted to try broadcasting so, on October 31, 1945, they aired an adaptation by Prof. William Angus of Ellis Parker Butler's short story "Pigs Is Pigs", followed by many other radio dramas.
 Prof. Angus is seen in this February 1949 photo making notes on a Drama Guild script.

 In this audio clip, Prof. Angus describes an early attempt at radio drama, which helped inspire the founding of the Queen's Summer Radio Institute.